Testing isn’t perfect, but it can dramatically reduce the potential for harm when using psychedelics.

 This reagent is used to identify the presence of alkaloids in a sample.
 It’s composed of potassium nitrite and sulfuric acid.
 The most common applications of this test are to check for substances, including cocaine, morphine, PMA, and PMMA.
 It’s used to differentiate between a few different cathinones (bath salts) and to identify levamisole in cocaine.

-Liebermann reagent will determine the presence of MDMA, MDA.
+Liebermann reagent will determine the presence of MDMA or MDA.
 MDE, amphetamine, methamphetamine, methylone, ethylone, 2CB, PMA, PMMA, ephedrine, ketamine, mescaline, DMT, heroin, levamisole, aspirin, and more.

 5. Mandelin Reagent